Urg. Long-haul flights in economy. Exhausting. Boring. Frustrating.

 The former CEO said that planes aren’t cleaned as regularly as they perhaps should be so it’s a good habit to get into.
 I suddenly felt vindicated!
 And that was in business class.
 So at the back of the bus where I sit is definitely needing a good deep clean.

 So that’s about it.
 Short and sweet but these are the things that get me through a flight.
-A bit of entertainment, a bit of comfort, some elasticated pants and a wine (or two)!
+A bit of entertainment, a bit of comfort, something with an elasticated waist and a wine (or two)!

 Before you go, here are some other posts you might like: